 The Appeal today

-This year's Appeal is on Friday 15 November and promises to be bigger and better than ever before.
-So make sure you get involved and help us to make a difference to children who need our help the most, especially in such tough economic times.
+Our Appeal is every November, so make sure you get involved and help us to make a difference to children who need our help the most, especially in such tough economic times.